-We have at least two formal concerts per year, one in December, and one in May.
-We have also been invited to perform at various events such as the Elementary Educators of NC Annual Conference, Eastern Regional Music Performance Adjudication (where students have historically earned Superior ratings), and NC Symphony Concerts.
-Our students work hard, and rise to any challenge before them!
+There are two formal concerts each year, one in December, and one in May.
+Orchestra students have been invited to perform at various events such as the Elementary Educators of NC Annual Conference, Eastern Regional Music Performance Adjudication (where students have historically earned Superior ratings), and NC Symphony Concerts.
+Students work hard, and rise to any challenge before them!
 By the time students are in Advanced Orchestra, they are playing typical “middle school level” music.

-We incorporate technology through the use of SmartMusic (an online practice and assessment tool), musical apps, metronomes, recordings, Noteflight and Finale (composition software), as well as learning appropriate uses of personal devices in order to make practicing more effective at home.
-Because of the way our elective schedule works, there are only beginner classes for 1st, 4th & 5th graders.
-Students may join at a later date with permission and support from parents to help get students caught up.
+Technology is incorporates through the use of SmartMusic (an online practice and assessment tool), musical apps, metronomes, recordings, Noteflight and Finale (composition software), as well as learning appropriate uses of personal devices in order to make practicing more effective at home.